jerrold110/Library-Kmars/README.md

 ## Future features
 - Data validation to take in pandas dataframes
-- Input data validation for fit() and fit_transform()
 - More algorithms, algorithm upgrades (FastPAM for Kmedoids instead of Naive)
-- More distance metrics
+- More distance metrics (eg: improved sqrt cosine)
 - Heuristic centroid initialisation: picks the n_clusters points with the smallest sum distance to every other point

 ## Issues
-Currently only accepts numpy arrays as input.
+- Currently only accepts 2 dimensional numpy arrays as input